JavaaTechSolutions/spring-boot-virtual-thread/README.md

-# Booking Movie Ticket APIs Spring Boot Project
+# How to use virtual thread in Spring Boot

-Virtual Threads in Springboot 3.2
+Virtual Threads in Springboot 3.2 with Java 21

 ## Features
 * Details of virtual thread.